-- Students are able to (1) understand principles and concepts of community music for the range of social, cultural, therapeutic and medical benefits that underlie the work; (2) articulate some of the main lines of enquiry and practice within the discipline such as African drumming for self-administered therapeutic benefit; the practical skills involved in founding and developing a community choir; music therapy in community contexts; teaching artists and musicians; (3) explain how advances in knowledge have affected an understanding of music and its role over time (e.g. music shaman); (4) demonstrate a practical understanding of music in the community using skills acquired in workshops (e.g. to run a musical workshop for young adults with no previous musical experiences); (5) engage in analytical processes commensurate with Level 3; and (6) develop generic research and critical skills to enable successful tertiary study and patterns of lifelong learning.
+- Students are able to (1) apply principles and concepts of community music for the range of social, cultural, therapeutic and medical benefits that underlie the work; (2) articulate some of the main lines of enquiry and practice within the discipline across a range of contexts; (3) explain how advances in knowledge have affected an understanding of music and its role over time; (4) demonstrate a practical understanding of music in the community using skills acquired in workshops; and (5) apply generic research and critical skills to enable successful tertiary study and patterns of lifelong learning.

-- Indicative assessments in this unit are as follows: (1) a presentation; (2) an essay; and (3) an investigative project.
+- Indicative assessments in this unit are as follows: (1) presentation; (2) essay; and (3) practicum.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - Unit rules

 - any Level 2 MUSC unit

 - Unit Outline